adtzlr/felupe/docs/howto/composite.rst

     jacs = [jac, jac]

-Inside the Newton-Rhapson iterations both the internal force vector and the tangent stiffness matrix are assembled and summed up from both sub-regions.
+Inside the Newton-Rhapson iterations both the internal force vector and the tangent stiffness matrix are assembled and summed up from contributions of both sub-regions.

 ..  code-block:: python